Suryadev007/ToDo-react-app/README.md

-# To run this TO-Do App pn your device
+# To run this TO-Do App on your device
 ## pre-requisite
 - node installed on your device
 - if not first install node from